ArneGockeln/arnegockelndotcom/freelance/index.md

 That is what I can help you with!
 What I can not help you with is all kind of frontend development.
 I am not a designer or web-designer!
 All I do is text related and in most cases happens in the background, which you as a user do not see.
 This is why it's called **backend software developer**.

+## Clients

+Here is a list of some of my clients which I have supported:

+- Ruhr24 GmbH & Co.
+KG
+- Wiethe Group GmbH
+- RTL Interactive GmbH
+- Vodafone GmbH
+- Bundesfachschule für Orthopädietechnik e.V.
+- Forscherstation, Klaus-Tschira-Kompetenzzentrum für frühe naturwissenschaftliche Bildung gGmbH
+- Standpunkt Kommunikation GmbH
+- and many more

 ## Skills

-Here is a list of some of my skills and a short client list which I have supported in the past:

 ### Programming Languages
 - POSIX C++
 - PHP
 - Bash
 - HTML
 - JavaScript
+- Swift

 ### Stacks
 - Linux/Apache/MySQL/PHP (LAMP Stack)